quicwg/wg-materials/interim-20-10/minutes.md

 **David:** I'm not sure I understood, rephrase: This is good for the provider, but without end user benefit?

-**Spencer:** no, sorry, I'm saying that I'm presenting the provider view, which assumes there are benefits for both the users and providers.
+**Spencer:** No, sorry, I'm saying that I'm presenting the provider view, which assumes there are benefits for both the users and providers.

 **David:** We assume the benefits exist,s but what exactly are they expected to